Okpainmo/theme-toggle-tutorial-app/copyright/how-to-add-light-and-dark-theme-toggle-to-a-nextJs-app-using-tailwindcss.md

 ### Building The App Pages And Components

-The NextJs file-based routing system, makes it very easy to create page pages.
+The NextJs file-based routing system, makes it very easy to create pages.
 Simply create a new file in the pages directory, and it automatically becomes a page, and whatever you name it becomes the route/link to that page.

 The “index.js” file serves as the landing page.